|

-purple-brown barks, inhabits wetlands or sloughs, where the
+purple-brown bark, inhabits wetlands or sloughs where the

-underground water level is high, with branches with smooth brown
+underground water level is high, characterized by smooth, brown

 in width, ovate-like oblong, with pointed tips, bases cuneate, and